RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/20-PRV.md

 <sup>16</sup> The man that wandereth out of the way of understanding shall remain in the congregation of the dead.
 <sup>17</sup> He that loveth pleasure [shall be] a poor man: he that loveth wine and oil shall not be rich.
 <sup>18</sup> The wicked [shall be] a ransom for the righteous, and the transgressor for the upright.
-<sup>19</sup> [It is] better to dwell in the wilderness , than with a contentious and an angry woman.
+<sup>19</sup> [It is] better to dwell in the wilderness, than with a contentious and an angry woman.
 <sup>20</sup> [There is] treasure to be desired and oil in the dwelling of the wise; but a foolish man spendeth it up.
 <sup>21</sup> He that followeth after righteousness and mercy findeth life, righteousness, and honour.
 <sup>22</sup> A wise [man] scaleth the city of the mighty, and casteth down the strength of the confidence thereof.